IEM-Gurukul/term-ii-project-submission-Shubhajit-Ghosh-Design/README.md

 - Add, update, and delete books in the catalog

-Register and manage library members
+- Register and manage library members

-Search books by title, author, or category
+- Search books by title, author, or category

-Borrow and return books
+- Borrow and return books

-Track issued books and due dates
+- Track issued books and due dates

-Maintain transaction history
+- Maintain transaction history

 Basic authentication system for librarian access
--
+- Key Features:

+A login interface where the librarian enters a username and password

+Credentials are verified against stored data (hardcoded or stored in a file/database)

+Access is granted only if the credentials match

+Unauthorized users are denied access with an error message
--
+- Working Process:

----
+Librarian enters login credentials

+System checks credentials against stored records

+If valid → access granted to admin functionalities

+If invalid → error message displayed and retry option given

+-Security Enhancements:

+Password masking during input

+Limited login attempts to prevent misuse

+Password encryption (basic hashing)

+Session-based access control
+--

 ## OOP Concepts Used

-- Abstraction:
-- Inheritance:
+- Abstraction:Abstract class LibraryItem defines common attributes like:

+ID

+Title

+Availability

+Abstract methods like borrow() and returnItem() provide a blueprint for subclasses.
+- Inheritance:Book, Magazine, Journal inherit from LibraryItem

+User base class extended by:

+Member

+Librarian
-- Polymorphism:
+- Polymorphism:Methods such as:

+displayDetails() behave differently for books, journals, etc.

+calculateFine() varies based on user type or item type
-- Exception Handling:
+- Exception Handling:Handles runtime errors such as:

+Borrowing unavailable books

+Invalid book/member ID

+Returning unissued books

+Custom exceptions:

+BookNotAvailableException

+InvalidUserException
 - Collections / Threads:
+- Collections:

+ArrayList / HashMap used to store books, users, and transactions

+Threads (optional enhancement):

+Background thread for due date reminders or notifications

 ---